ApeWorX/ape-foundry/README.md

 # ape-foundry

 Foundry network provider plugin for Ape.
-Foundry is a development framework written in Node.js for Ethereum that includes a local network implementation.
+Foundry is a development framework written in Rust for Ethereum that includes a local network implementation.

 ## Dependencies